-For example if peek hourly traffic on a site is 6000 visitors and they spend on average 4 minutes then the number of concurrent users = (6000 x (4* 60)) / 3600 = 400
+For example, if peek hourly traffic on a site is 6000 visitors and they spend on average 4 minutes then the number of concurrent users = (6000 x (4* 60)) / 3600 = 400

 When analyzing your traffic be sure to take into consideration peak traffic times and be careful if you are thinking of using averages over a period of time as these could be considerably lower than the peak traffic times.
 I also recommend you increase the calculated value by 5-10% to use with your baseline.
-This ensures your baseline tests adequately tests your application and gives confidence the application is more than capable of handling peak traffic periods.
+This ensures your baseline tests adequately test your application and gives confidence the application is more than capable of handling peak traffic periods.

 Running load tests

 There are many tools on the market you can use help you create and run your load tests.
 From cloud base to standalone and distributed applications.

 I’m a JMeter fan having been introduced to its capabilities many years ago and seeing how it had helped load test some of the worlds busiest travel websites.
 JMeter is a Java application and there is no shortage of useful information to help you get started.
 Best of all it is free.